Andy Hines (futurist)

-Andy Hines (born March 22, 1962) is an American futurist, head of graduate studies in Foresight at the University of Houston, and author of several books on strategic foresight.
+Andrew L. Hines (born March 22, 1962) is an American futurist, head of graduate studies in Foresight at the University of Houston, and author of several books on strategic foresight.

-Hines is a professional futurist, co-creator of the framework foresight method, Assistant Professor and Program Coordinator of the Graduate Program in Foresight at the University of Houston, Principal of foresight consulting firm Hinesight, and former organizational futurist at Kellogg Company and Dow Chemical.
-He has written extensively on futures studies, strategic foresight, foresight research methods, the role of organizational futurists, and the consumer landscape.
+Hines is a professional futurist, co-creator of the framework foresight method, Associate Professor and Program Coordinator of the Graduate Program in Foresight at the University of Houston, Principal of foresight consulting firm Hinesight, and former organizational futurist at Kellogg Company and Dow Chemical.
+He has written on futures studies, strategic foresight, foresight research methods, the role of organizational futurists, and the consumer landscape.

 Professional career

 Hines joined Joseph Coates of Coates & Jarratt, Inc as a consulting futurist in 1990.
-He then spent a decade crafting the role of an organizational futurist with The Kellogg Company as Senior Manager of Global Trends and thereafter at The Dow Chemical Company as Senior Ideation Leader.
-He returned to foresight consulting as a managing director at Social Technologies (Innovaro) and simultaneously joined the faculty of the University of Houston as a Lecturer for the then Future Studies Graduate Program in 2005.
+He then spent a decade as an organizational futurist with The Kellogg Company as senior manager of global trends and thereafter at The Dow Chemical Company as senior ideation leader.
+He returned to foresight consulting as a managing director at Social Technologies (Innovaro) and simultaneously joined the faculty of the University of Houston as a lecturer. for the then Future Studies Graduate Program in 2005.
 In 2010 he established his own foresight consulting firm, Hinesight, which continues to operate.
-After the retirement of Peter Bishop in 2013, he was appointed as the current Program Coordinator and now Associate Professor for the Graduate Program in Foresight at the University of Houston, teaching various courses in futures studies and serving as advisor to Foresight students.
-He is also founding chair, Executive Director, and long-time Board member of the Association of Professional Futurists.
-He is a member of the World Futures Studies Federation Accreditation Council for Foresight programs that was launched in 2021.
+After the retirement of Peter Bishop in 2013, he was appointed as the current Program Coordinator and now Associate Professor for the Graduate Program in Strategic Foresight at the University of Houston, teaching courses in futures studies and serving as advisor to Foresight students.
+He is also founding chair, executive director, and long-time board member of the Association of Professional Futurists.

 Hines’ published contributions including a regular column called “Hinesight” in the journal Foresight, originate from his specialty in integrating foresight into organizations.
 He also explored the role of shifting personal values in understanding the consumer landscape, which consequently was the topic of his book Consumershift: How Changing Values Are Reshaping the Consumer Landscape published in 2011.
 Hines has delivered more than 350 keynotes, presentations, and workshops on futures-related topics for clients in business, government, and non-profits.
 He designs and facilitates workshops using a variety of foresight methods, including the “framework foresight” method with he developed together with Peter Bishop, for the purposes of innovation, strategy development, new business and product development.
-The “Framework Foresight” method is captured in the 2nd edition of Thinking about the Future.
-Among his many clients are The Hershey Company, Library of Congress, Nissan, California Peace Officer Standards and Training (POST), CableLabs, the Lumina Foundation, Clorox, and the MD Anderson Cancer Center.
+The “Framework Foresight” method is described in the second edition of Thinking about the Future.